 There exists no better power idler on Earth than the Elite Power Idler from T-Cycle.
 First there's its super-tough, exquisitely machined, all-metal construction: the beautifully crafted aluminum sideplates, the titanium cog built for supreme durability and the immaculately designed inner cores.
-Then there's the bearings: either top-quality ABEC-7 steel bearings or the unbeatable resilience and consistency of the precision hybrid ceramic bearings.
+Then there's the bearings: either the unbeatable resilience and consistency of the precision hybrid ceramic bearings (8mm only) or top-quality ABEC-7 steel bearings (for other sizes).
 Never has a ride been so smooth and so reliable as with an Elite Power Idler.

 1. What's so great about this idler?